canaria3406/hoyolab-auto-sign/README.md

    You can refer to [this article](https://support.discord.com/hc/en-us/articles/206346498) to find your Discord user ID.
    Copy your Discord user ID and fill it in "quotes".
-   If you don't want to be tagged, leave the "quotes" empty.
+   If you don't want to be pinged, leave the "quotes" empty.

 3. **discordWebhook** - Please enter the Discord webhook for the server channel to send notify.